dmjacobsen/docs-csm/install/deploy_final_non-compute_node.md

 ## 6. Remove the default NTP pool

-Run the following command on `ncn-m001` to remove the default pool, which can cause contention issues with NTP.
+(`ncn-m001#`) Run the following command to remove the default pool, in order to prevent contention issues with NTP.

 ```bash
 sed -i "s/^! pool pool\.ntp\.org.*//" /etc/chrony.conf